ArtifactForms/ArtifactForms.github.io/index.md

 Dieses Projekt reflektiert über Vergänglichkeit und den Verlust von Struktur.
 Inspiriert von natürlichen Erosionsprozessen in der Natur, bringt "Zerfall" die Fragilität digitaler Geometrien zum Ausdruck.

+"Zerfall" ("decay") is a visual study on the transience of structures.
+A geometric surface begins as a clearly defined shape and undergoes an unpredictable process of dissolution.
+The decay happens rapidly and inexorably, beyond the viewer's control or influence.

+This project reflects on impermanence and the loss of structure.
+Inspired by natural erosion processes, Zerfall (decay) expresses the fragility of digital geometries.

 ![grafik](https://github.com/user-attachments/assets/5d9b8480-b014-4d6e-a30c-1e5d208a5af6)

 ![grafik](https://github.com/user-attachments/assets/37d6f802-9e83-4cb4-90f3-eb463eaa13de)